cs0320-f25/typescript-csv-demed223/README.md

 Fails to distinguish between headers versus data

 Extensibility
-Could use an error object that makes it easier to identify the issues with the code Could have a set type (ex.
+Could use an error object that makes it easier to identify the issues with the code.

+Could have a set type (ex.
 Age) and possibly convert the code to said type if possible for each (string vs int) OR run an error if the incorrect type is inputted. (create a schema for the parser)

 - #### Step 2: Use an LLM to help expand your perspective.

-Mentions quoted fields with commas
+Mentions quoted fields with commas.

-The use of delimiters (such as tabs and semicolons) Suggest specific return formatting using headers Providing useful errors rather than just exceptions Implementation of configurable objects
+The use of delimiters (such as tabs and semicolons).

+Suggest specific return formatting using headers.

+Providing useful errors rather than just exceptions.

+Implementation of configurable objects.

-Suggests making a debugging mode
+Suggests making a debugging mode.

-Automatic header detection
+Automatic header detection.

 - #### Step 3: use an LLM to help expand your perspective.